About

 What to Expect During Therapy

-Please know that I am open to any suggestions you may have to make our work together more beneficial for you.
+Please know that I value the suggestions you may have to make our work together more beneficial for you.
+YOU are the expert of you!
 I will use my experience, education, and training to work with you to achieve your identified goals.

 amy2.jpg